SuperJMN/RaspberryPi.Template.WebAPI/README.md

-d# A Raspberry Pi Template for ASP.NET Core 2 Web APIs An empty project template for .NET Core 2 IoT applications deployed to the Raspberry Pi.
+## A Raspberry Pi Template for ASP.NET Core 2 Web APIs
+An empty project template for .NET Core 2 IoT applications deployed to the Raspberry Pi.

 ## How to install the template